bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Treasure/SI_CH3_Treasure Details.md

 | 81 - 84 | Unworked gemstones |
 | 85 - 88 | ▶[[SI_CH3_Core_Descriptor Focus#DESCRIPTOR\|Descriptor]] + ▶[[SI_CH3_Core_Descriptor Focus#FOCUS\|Focus]]; _pg 118-119_ |
 | 89 - 100 | ▶[[SI_CH3_Treasure Details#Oracle Tokens\|Token]]; _below_ |
-^table-OclPreciousItems
+^table-Precious-Items

 *223 TREASURE ORACLES*

 ## Oracle: Tokens
 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]` `dice: [[OT_ISSI_Treasure^Tokens]]` | Guidance
 > A token is an item of personal significance—such as a memento, heirloom, or individual treasure.
 Use this table when prompted by another table, or to add detail to a character.
 A token might have intrinsic value, but is often a thing of worth only to its owner.
-Not all treasures are silver and gold. ^guidance-OclTokens
+Not all treasures are silver and gold. ^guidance-Tokens

 | dice: 1d100 | Result [skull] _[[SI_CH3_Treasure Details#Oracle Cursed Tokens\|pg 225]]_ |
 | :---: | --- |